tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 make
 ```

 For each example, an ELF binary will be created in the build directory.
-Once all examples are built, continue with the following section.
+Once all examples are built, **continue with the following section**.

-### Run First Examples
+### Run a Basic Example: Read CHIP ID and firmware versions
 The Nucleo board provides a virtual serial port over USB.
 To view the output from the examples, connect to this serial port using a terminal emulator (e.g., `minicom`, `screen`, or PuTTY).

 First, it is recommended to run the **lt_ex_show_chip_id_and_fwver** example.
 This example will print, among other information, the CHIP ID and TROPIC01's firmware versions.
 To run this example on the Nucleo board, you can use a provided `flash.sh` script: